KirtiJha/langgraph-mcp-studio/README.md

 - **Real-time Tool Execution**: Enhanced visual indicators showing which tools are being executed
 - **Interactive Chat**: Rich chat interface with the AI assistant
 - **Responsive Design**: Optimized for desktop use across Mac and Windows
+- **Development Mode Indicators**: Visual indicators when running in development mode

 ### 🔧 MCP Server Management